-When the core courses are completed, the student's individual area of study is planned with the M.L.A. graduate coordinator.
-This area of study is comprised of six 3-hour semester courses (18 hours) chosen from the M.L.A. seminars.
-With permission of the M.L.A. coordinator, students may supplement these seminars with selected graduate course work from the individual disciplines.
+In addition to the three required core M.L.A. courses (6000, 6010, and 6020), students must take six three-hour semester courses (18 hours) chosen from selected graduate course work from the individual disciplines or, when available, the M.L.A. seminar electives.
+Students select their courses with the aid of the M.L.A. coordinator.
 Course work must be done in at least two fields.
-The M.L.A. seminars are:
+The seminars are:

-6100.
+- 6000.
+Research and Writing (3).
+Pr., graduate standing.
+Emphasizes interdisciplinary writing and introduces the student to library research at the graduate level. - 6010.
+Themes in Culture and Society I (3).
+Pr., graduate standing.
+An interdisciplinary exploration of culture and society through aesthetics, art, communication, drama, history, literature, music, politics, philosophy, and social movements from ancient times through the 17th century. - 6020.
+Themes in Culture & Society II (3).
+Pr., graduate standing.
+An interdisciplinary exploration of culture and society through aesthetics, art, communication, drama, history, literature, music, politics, philosophy, and social movements from the 17th century to the present. - 6100.
 Studies in Fine Arts (3).
 Pr., completion or concurrent enrollment in MLAS 6010 or MLAS 6020 when offered.
-Period and topic courses in fine arts; the exact emphasis specified at each course offering.
+Period and topic courses in fine arts; the exact emphasis specified at each course offering. - 6150.

-6150.
 Studies in Music (3).
 Pr., completion or concurrent enrollment in MLAS 6010 or MLAS 6020 when offered.
-Period and topic courses in music; the exact emphasis specified at each course offering.
+Period and topic courses in music; the exact emphasis specified at each course offering. - 6200.

-6200.
 Studies in English (3).
 Pr., completion or concurrent enrollment in MLAS 6010 or MLAS 6020 when offered.
-Period or topic courses in English; the exact emphasis specified at each course offering.
+Period or topic courses in English; the exact emphasis specified at each course offering. - 6250.

-6250.
 Studies in Philosophy (3).
 Pr., completion or concurrent enrollment in MLAS 6010 or MLAS 6020 when offered.
-Period or topic courses in philosophy; the exact emphasis specified at each course offering.
+Period or topic courses in philosophy; the exact emphasis specified at each course offering. - 6300.

-6300.
 Studies in History (3).
 Pr., completion or concurrent enrollment in MLAS 6010 or MLAS 6020 when offered.
-Period or topic courses in history; the exact emphasis specified at each course offering.
+Period or topic courses in history; the exact emphasis specified at each course offering. - 6400.

-6400.
 Studies in International Studies (3).
 Pr., completion or concurrent enrollment in MLAS 6010 or MLAS 6020 when offered.
-Period or topic courses in international studies; the exact emphasis specified at each course offering.
+Period or topic courses in international studies; the exact emphasis specified at each course offering. - 6500.

-6500.
 Studies in Sociology (3).
 Pr., completion or concurrent enrollment in MLAS 6010 or MLAS 6020 when offered.
-Period or topic courses in sociology; the exact emphasis specified at each course offering.
+Period or topic courses in sociology; the exact emphasis specified at each course offering. - 6600.

-6600.
 Studies in Theatre (3).
 Pr., completion or concurrent enrollment in MLAS 6010 or MLAS 6020 when offered.
 Period or topic courses in theatre; the exact emphasis specified at each course offering.